acronmd/P5X-pullhistory/README.md

 - List of luckiest pulls
 - List of recently pulled 4 or 5 stars

-To use the site, please ensure you have a new empty Google Sheets file to use (to-do: Add button for creating a new file to use), if you want to use the API to automatically grab your pulls, please use [Iant's Gacha Tools](https://iant.kr/gacha/).
+To use the site, please ensure you have a new empty Google Sheets file to use (to-do: Add button for creating a new file to use), if you want to use the API to automatically grab your pulls, please use [Iant's Gacha Tools](https://iant.kr/gacha/) to grab the URL to use.

 ![Screenshot of the main page](src/assets/screenshots/screenshot1.png)
 ![Screenshot of the banner detailed page](src/assets/screenshots/screenshot2.png)